the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Authentication/JWT.md

 - The information can be verified and trusted because it is digitally signed.
 - JWTs can be signed using a secret (HMAC algorithm) or a public/private key pair (using RSA or ECDSA).

+> Note: When something is a standard or protocol, it means you can implement it as a service, just by following the specification/rules defined in the standard or protocol.

 # When should you use JSON Web Tokens?
 - **Authorization:** Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.